What's a Cardiac Monitor?

 Some heart monitors are noninvasive.
 This means the device does not go inside your body.
-You wear it while you do your normal activities.
+You wear it while you perform your normal activities and at rest.

 A Holter monitor logs each beat of your heart for 24 to 72 hours (one to three days).
-On your chest, you’ll wear sticky electrodes (conducting patches) attached to a small recorder you carry in your pocket or a special pouch.
-In a diary, you’ll write about the activities you do and the symptoms you experience while wearing the device.
+There are chest electrodes (conducting patches) attached to your skin by a technician, who then attaches the lead wires to a small recorder you carry in your pocket or a special pouch.
+You will be instructed to write down activities completed during the day and any symptoms experienced in a provided diary while wearing the device.

 Your doctor will match the information you provide with the Holter monitor’s recordings.
 Because you wear the device for only a short time, it’s most useful if you have symptoms that happen multiple times a day.

 If you experience signs of an arrhythmia (irregular heartbeat) less often than once every 24 hours, your physician may recommend an event monitor.